awojcik511/Online_configurator/README.md

 ### Installation

 This page requires XAMPP to run.
 Install it and start the server.
-Using localhost to create database **online_shop** and use it
+Use phpMyAdmin to create database **online_shop** and use it
 ```sh
 CREATE DATABASE online_shop;
 USE online_shop;